Shoshong: The move to Palapye

 By the 1880s, Shoshong had existed in the same location for forty years, possibly a record for a Tswana town.
 But it became a 'Desert City', almost waterless with 'one trickling well' and with 'indescribable filth'.
-Due to the water shortage in 1888/1889, Khama and most of his followers moved to Phalatswe/Old Palapye, 95km (60 miles) N.E. of Shoshong, and later to Serowe to the north-west of Palapye.
+Due to the water shortage in 1888/1889, Khama and most of his followers moved to Phalatswe/Old Palapye, 95 km (60 miles) N.E. of Shoshong, and later to Serowe to the north-west of Palapye.
 Like Shoshong, these places were built in valleys of tributaries of the Limpopo.
 To make up for the loss of the defensible location, Khama had made an alliance with the British who were preparing a forward movement to take over Mashonaland and Matabeleland.

 However, by 1898, Phalatswe was also running short of water, and Khama ordered some of his people back to Shoshong.
 The BaPhaleng returned in 1900 and the Bakaa in 1902, while the capital relocated to Serowe.
 At the publication of the 1911 Encyclopædia Britannica, Shoshong had a population of about 800.

 Modern Shoshong

 In the 2001 census, the population of "Shoshong and Associated Localities" was listed as 11,176 people, including 7,490 in "Village Shoshong".
 According to Botswana 2022 Population and Housing Census, Preliminary results volume 2, Shoshong has registered a population growth decline of 0.9%.
 The village has a boarding school, therefore the decline could be attributed to the fact that students were enumerated at their usual place of residence even when they were not present during enumeration.
 Currently, Shoshong has 8,827 population compared to 9,678 of 2011.

-In 2012, Kgosi Sediegeng Kgamane decision to install his son as chief created controversy.
-Kgamane is described as "a prominent Mongwato royal and uncle to president Ian Khama."
+In 2012, Kgosi Sediegeng Kgamane's decision to install his son as chief created controversy.
+Kgamane is described as "a prominent Mongwato royal and uncle to president Ian Khama".

-Historically Shoshong’s chieftainship had been held by three tribes from three different wards of the Bakaa, BaPhaleng and Bagwato simultaneously sitting at the Kgotla to deliberate the issues of the people.
+Historically Shoshong's chieftainship had been held by three tribes from three different wards of the Bakaa, BaPhaleng and Bagwato simultaneously sitting at the Kgotla to deliberate the issues of the people.